The views expressed by the host on this program dazzle and rivet the people of this nation.

 What is it you like about them?

-Like when he ate so much beans every time he stepped, he flirted.
+Like when he ate so much beans every time he stepped before it.

 We researched this.

-We know what young people we we young people are fascinated with with that that aspect of uh of digestive system.
+We know what young people, young people are fascinated with that aspect of the digestive system.

-Ate too much, attracted the British Navy, and nobody wanted to go back.
+Ate too much, attracted the British Navy, and nobody wanted to go to that.

-It's so great, Emily, because we're so hoping that that'd be the reaction that that young readers had.
+It's so great, Emily, because we were so hoping that that'd be the reaction that young readers had.

-Um, like how you kind of transform it to make to make it really fun, because my dad said that it could be really boring when it's just history.
+I like how you had a chance for it to make it really fun, because my dad said that it can be really boring when it's just history.

-That's why the books are written the way they are, so that you when you read the book, the books, and it Liberty Time travels everybody back to these events.
+That's why the books are written the way they are, so that you, when you read the book, the books, and Liberty Time travels everybody back to these events, you're actually there.

-It's just it's true in what it is, and and we're just so uh we we want so badly for every young people young person to understand how this country started and and why it's great.
+And we're just so we want so badly for every young person to understand how this country started and why it's great.

 So you've made my day here.

-The fact you've read all four and you get them, and uh they make you laugh.
+The fact you've read all four and you get them and they make you laugh.

 This is a great Thanksgiving present you've given me.